 Having fleas in the house has never made life easy for homeowners.
-Most people think that fleas are just a common dog and cat pests.
-What we all should be aware of is that fleas also affect humans too.
+Most people think that fleas are just common dog and cat pests.
+What we all should be aware that fleas also affect humans too.

-Fleas can live for a few months only.
+Fleas can live for only a few months.
 They feed on the blood of warm-blooded animals.
 This is what they feed on to survive.
 They can also feed on one host to another.
 Fleas can be such a big problem because not only are their bites itchy and irritating, they can also transmit diseases.

 Fleas feed wherever they find fresh blood.
-They do not really choose their hosts, as long as they can get blood from it.
+They do not really choose their hosts, as long as they can get blood from it they are happy.
 Fleas can detect their next host through vibrations on the floor.
 They are also capable of detecting carbon dioxide that was exhaled by humans and animals.
 They simply jump onto the next host for some fresh blood.

 The life cycle of a flea has four stages: egg, larva, pupa, and adult.

-An adult female can lay as much as 40 eggs a day.
+An adult female can lay as many as 40 eggs a day.
 The female adult lays her eggs on her host, most probably your pet.
-From time to time though, these eggs would fall off from the host and scatter all over the house.
+From time to time though, these eggs can fall off from the host and scatter all over the house.
 The eggs would then hatch on different parts of the house.
 It takes about two days for the flea egg to hatch.

-A fully developed flea will only emerge from the cocoon once host appears that it can feed on.
-A female flea, once it had its first blood meal, can lay eggs after 1 to 2 days of that meal.
+A fully developed flea will only emerge from the cocoon once a host appears that it can feed on.
+Once a female flea has its first blood meal, she can lay eggs after 1 to 2 days of that meal.
 After laying the eggs, then the whole cycle restarts.

 Fleas can survive without eating for as long as 2 weeks.
 Their pupae can stay in their cocoons for 1 year.
 However, adult fleas can only lay eggs after a blood meal.

 In bubonic plague, patients develop fever, chills, weakness, headache, and swollen lymph nodes.
 The bacteria can spread into the other parts of the body if not treated with the right antibiotics.
-A septicemic plague has for its symptoms fever, abdominal pain, weakness, chills, shock, and bleeding skin and organs.
-Skins on the nose, fingers, and toes may die and turn black.
+Septicemic plague symptoms include fever, abdominal pain, weakness, chills, shock, and bleeding skin and organs.
+The skin on the nose, fingers, and toes may die and turn black.
 Pneumonic plague is the most dangerous.
 If bubonic or septicemic plague is left untreated, pneumonic plague results.
 Symptoms include fever, weakness, headache, and pneumonia with shortness of breath, chest pain, cough, and bloody or watery mucus.
 This type is also the only plague that can be spread by human to human contact.